rax-register/rax-register.github.io/_posts/2020-07-09-htb-bashed.md

 ![](/images/bashed/16. enum.png "enum")

 Nothing interesting here.
 Let's check the / directory:

     ls /

 ![](/images/bashed/17. enum_2.png "enum")

-Okay, so we are a user scriptmanager, and in the / directory there is a “scripts” folder which isn't a normal thing on linux.
+Okay, so we are a user scriptmanager, and in the / directory there is a “scripts” folder which is not a default directory on linux.
 Let's check it out!

     cd scripts